betukay/js-quiz-game/README.md

 ## Usage

+The object of the game it to get a passing grade of at least 70%.

-As the end-user progresses, through the quiz a score will caculated in the background to ultimately be presented to them after the last question.
+There will be four choices with each question.
+Select the correct answer to the best of your ability.
+As you progress through the quiz, a score will caculated in the background to ultimately present you with a final score after the last question.

 ## License